IntersectMBO/osc-documentation/open-source-committee/VOTING.md

    themselves (or be nominated) for candidacy in the next cohort election.
 The period for submitting candidacy (TBD) should be enough to allow eligible candidates time to attend *at least* one meeting of the committee to introduce themselves (if necessary) to the other members of the committee prior to voting.
-The *candidate forum meeting* may be a special (outside of regular schedule) meeting of the committee in order to not detract from regular committee business.
+The *candidate forum meeting* may be a special (outside regular schedule) meeting of the committee in order to not detract from regular committee business.

 ### Election Cycle